apiel/adka/README.md

 ...
 ```

 Each page returns a link function, providing the url to access the page.
-So if the page changes its path, the route will be automatically updated.
+So if the page changes of path, the route will be automatically updated.

 For pages with dynamic content, you can pass the props with in the link `Pet.link({type: 'dog'})`.